Triple-Z/DutySystem/README.md

 #### valid records

-function:display all records by day
+function: display all records by day.

 demand:

-  1.display single record(included in and out) of each employee devided by day 2.should include arrive&leave time,also,a status indicate valid(invalid) should be shown
+1. display single record(included in and out) of each employee devided by day
+2. should include arrive&leave time,also,a status indicate valid(invalid) should be shown

 view structure:
 ```